CIT Bank Savings Connect vs. Chase Savings Account

 To no surprise:

 A higher savings rate contributes to faster growth of your balance, especially over the long time when you also consider the power of compounding.
+Our list of Best Savings Accounts found here, feature some of the highest savings rate accounts in the country.

 As someone trying to save money, you don’t want to minimize fees as much as possible -- such fees will hamper your savings growth potential.